ballerina-platform/ballerina-distribution/examples/graphql-interfaces/graphql_interfaces.md

 # GraphQL service - Interfaces

 A GraphQL schema can have interfaces.
 An interface specifies a set of fields that multiple object types can include.
-In Ballerina, interfaces are defined using `distinct` `service` objects and the fields of the interfaces are defined as resource method definitions.
+In Ballerina, interfaces are defined using `distinct` `service` objects, and the fields of the interfaces are defined as resource method definitions.
 Objects that are implementing the interfaces must implement the `resource` methods defined in the service objects.
-The Ballerina type inclusion is used to include the interface type to an object type.
-Use an interface when you want to return an object or set of objects, but those might be of several different types.
+The Ballerina type inclusion includes the interface type to an object type.
+Use an interface when you want to return a type that consists of a set of possible types with common fields.

 This example shows how to define an interface `Profile` and then implement the `Teacher` and `Student` classes using that interface.